remotestorage/armadietto/README.md

 The `storage_allowance` middleware limits each user's storage allowance as per the configuration.
 The middleware embellishes the returned token to do its checks.

+> ⚠ This extension is currently limited to the filesystem storage back-end (file-tree).

 User's storage capacity is checked only on authorization, not each request.
 If a user is over-capacity, all writes will fail with HTTP 507/INSUFFICENT STORAGE until the user cleans up storage and re-authorizes.

 The configuration: